Royal Regiment of Canada: Band

 The Band of The Royal Regiment of Canada is the oldest permanently organized band in the Canadian Army and in the whole of the Canadian Armed Forces.
 Based at Fort York in Toronto, the band has served its country, province and city in many different roles throughout the world since its formation in 1863.
-As of 2023, the director of music is Captain Kevin Anderson, the band sergeant major is Warrant Officer Sheila Andrews, and the drum major is Sergeant Steven Yasinsky.

 Some highlights from the band's itinerary are: